ccilab-tamuct/HyperledgerFabric/README.md

 ## Bring up the test network
 * Open Visual Studio Code
 * Press CTRL+K, then CTRL+O and open the HLF folder from the Home directory.
+* Select "Yes, I trust the authors" if prompted.
 * Press CTRL+Shift+` to open a new terminal in VS Code.
 * Navigate to the test-network folder.
   ```